Les Baux and the old

 The giant candy

-shop, the weapon replica shops and soap shop
+shop, the weapon replica shops and soap shop.

-they have several branches
+They have several branches

 in medieval tourist villages such as Carcassonne.
+These chips always tast better! ;)

-A chapel under the castle
+A chapel under the castle Cave dwellings

-Below three photos of Les Baux, 2018 made by fan C. Petit.
+Three photos of Les Baux, 2018 made by fan C. Petit.

 Flora